bravecollective/core/conf/README.md

 #### core.recommended_key_mask

-This is the reccomended default API key minimum mask that core will accept form users.
+This is the recommended default API key minimum mask that core will accept form users.

 ```ini
 core.recommended_key_mask = 59695480